Fire and rescue services

 Always wear a helmet.
 Make sure your passenger does too.

-Only use registered taxis and authorised limousines.
-Arrange these through your hotel or via one of the app-based booking services.
+Only use registered taxis.
+Arrange these through your hotel or an app-based booking service such as RIDE or Feres.
 Avoid flagging down taxis in the street.

 Consider sitting in the back seat rather than the front.